AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 We evaluated performance as the capability of the screening procedure (automatic classification plus manual review) to find the largest number of relevant records while reviewing as few of them as possible (i.e., sensitivity × efficiency).
 We avoided the classic out-of-sample approaches like train-test sampling, out-of-bag bootstrapping or cross-validation (James et al., 2013; Kohavi & others, 1995).
-Such methods primarily assume that the probability of a positive match is equal on average in both the training and test set (Tashman, 2000); this uniformity is broken by how the initial training set and the subsequent reviewed records are selected by the query-based ordering and the active learning algorithm, determining a lower positivity rate in the unlabelled records (Fig. 2).
+Such methods primarily assume that the rate of positivity is equal on average in every random subset of the data (Tashman, 2000); this uniformity is broken by how the initial training set and the subsequent reviewed records are selected by the query-based ordering and the active learning algorithm, determining a lower positivity rate in the unlabelled records (Fig. 2).
 Also, a literature corpus is unique per search query/database combination, and therefore any out-of-sample performance estimate is not replicable since no new data can be acquired related to the current corpus.
-Instead, to estimate overall sensitivity, we implemented a surrogate, strongly regularised (Schoot et al., 2021), Bayesian regression model relying on just the lower interval of the generated PPD as predictor to abstract the active learning-based classification process and achieve a maximum entropy (Harremoës & Topsøe, 2001) probabilistic estimate of the number of missed positive matches among the unreviewed records.
-This simple surrogate model fitted the data very well (*R*<sup>2</sup>
-consistently above 97%), and its posterior predictive distribution could be exploited to explore worse case scenarios in terms of sensitivity.
+Instead, to estimate overall sensitivity, we employed simple Bayesian regression (surrogate model) on the manually reviewed data to abstract the classification model predictions and achieve a maximum entropy (Harremoës & Topsøe, 2001) estimate of the number of missed positive matches among the unreviewed records in the whole dataset.
+This simple surrogate model fitted the data very well (*R*<sup>2</sup> consistently above 97%) using just the lower 98% PrI bound of the PPDs as predictor, indicating predictive consistency in the classification model.
+The surrogate model posterior predictive distribution could be exploited to explore worse case scenarios in terms of sensitivity.

 Our framework achieved very high sensitivity by screening a markedly small fraction of all records, bringing a sensible reduction in workload.
-Based on the surrogate model, we predicted a theoretical median sensitivity of 100% \[93.5%, 100%\] in the first session (screening 4.29% of records) and of 97.3% \[73.8%, 100%\] in the second (screening 1.34% of records): efficiency increased significantly in the second
+Based on the surrogate model, we predicted a predicted median sensitivity of 100% \[93.5%, 100%\] in the first session (screening 4.29% of records) and of 97.3% \[73.8%, 100%\] in the second (screening 1.34% of records): efficiency increased significantly in the second